hpk0304/Food-demand/README.md

 **1. Target 1: Feature importance**

 - Linear Regression model is highly recommended with 100*RMSE = 0.0167 and the score is nearly 0.94
-- The important factors are op_area (operation area) with negative impact around 5.2 and homepage_featured with positive high coeficient approximately 0.75 on the increase of meal orders
+- The important factors are op_area (operation area) with negative impact around 5.2 and homepage_featured with positive high coefficient approximately 0.75 on the increase of meal orders

 **2. Target 2: Out-of-sample forecast**